 He has come to prepare the people for Messiah.
 He has come to point the people to Messiah.
 And we have been learning about John's ministry from verse 1 down through verse 17.
 By external standards, I suppose the world might judge that John was a failure.
 He didn't appear to have a very successful career.
 He was isolated, to put it mildly.
 He spent his whole life and his whole ministry out in the Judean wilderness.
-His ministry was brief.
-It lasted about a year.
-And painful, he was in prison for about a year and fatal at the end of that year.
-His head was chopped off.
-So he died a very young man, in his early thirties.
+His ministry was brief, lasting about a year.
+And painful, he was in prison for about a year.
+And fatal, at the end of that year his head was chopped off.
+So he died a very young man, in his early 30s.

 Now Luke is not intending to be chronological here.
 Herod didn't actually put him in prison at this point.
 It was some time later that Herod put him in prison.
 But Luke intends to just wrap up the story of John, so he reaches forward to tell you how that story ends so that he can now turn to Jesus, starting in verse 21, and Jesus becomes the singular focus of the rest of Luke's gospel.

 Now in the rest of Luke's gospel John will be mentioned, but only in reference to Jesus.
-Jesus will now occupy center stage and be the main character, obviously, of the rest of the story, and John becomes incidental, although there are a couple of times when he is mentioned in chapter 5, chapter 7 and chapter 9 and we'll see those as we move along.
+Jesus will now occupy center stage and be the main character, obviously, in the rest of the story, and John becomes incidental, although there are a couple of times when he is mentioned in chapter 5, chapter 7, and chapter 9 and we'll see those as we move along.

 Now Herod was not a Jew.
-Herod was an Idumaean, he was an Idumite, not a Jew.
+Herod was an Idumean.
+He was an Edomite, not a Jew.
 And it indicates that John didn't limit his preaching to the Jews because the gospel of forgiveness was never limited to any people.
 So John's ministry continues overlapping the ministry of Jesus and he preaches the gospel to all who will hear.

 Now let me take you to John chapter 3 just to get you in the flow a little bit more of the chronology of all of this.
 When John baptized Jesus, as I said, his ministry continued for about six months.
 So his ministry and the early ministry of Jesus overlapped.
 John continued to prepare people for the reception of Jesus through those early months.
 And John chapter 3 sort of fills in for us some of the history.